JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/usage.md

 ## Set operations

 Set operations are all disallowed and error on intervals to avoid ambiguities.
-To perform set operations on intervals, use the `*_interval` equivalent explicitely, e.g. `issubset_interval` instead of `issubset`.
+To perform set operations on intervals, use the `*_interval` equivalent explicitly, e.g. `issubset_interval` instead of `issubset`.